federicodeservi/mtsb/README.md

     * Movie title and genres
     * Average mean of the tweets' scores and magnitudes
     * Percentage of positive and negative labelled tweets (if score==0 is labelled as positive)
-    * Gross boxoffice for the week after the movie release
+    * Sum of the boxoffice of the 7 days after the movie release

 ```
 import mtsb